Efficient Memory Tiering in a Virtual Machine: Abstract

 \section{Abstract}

-Memory tiering is the norm to effectively tackle the increasing server memory total cost of ownership (TCO) and the growing data demands of modern data center workloads.
-However, the host-based state-of-the-art memory tiering solutions can be inefficient for a virtualized environment when (i) the frequently accessed data are scattered across the guest physical address space or (ii) the accesses to a huge page inside the guest are skewed due to a small number of subpages being hot.
-Scattered or skewed accesses make the whole huge page look hot in the host address space.
-This results in host selecting and placing sparsely accessed huge pages in near memory, wasting costly near memory resources.
+Memory tiering is a well established technique to tackle the increasing server memory total cost of ownership (TCO) and growing memory demands of data center workloads.
+A tiering solution dynamically places frequently accessed data (hot) to a small, fast, expensive memory tier known as near memory and infrequently accessed (cold) data to a low-cost, slow, capacity memory tier known as far memory.
+Precise identification of hot and cold data is the key to efficient tiering.
+However, in a virtualized setup where the host uses huge pages, host-level tiering can be inefficient when (i) hot base pages are \textit{scattered} across guest physical address space, mapping to many host huge pages, or (ii) accesses within a guest huge page are \textit{skewed} to a few base pages.
+In both cases, the host sees entire corresponding mapped huge pages as hot, and places them in near memory, wasting the precious resource.

-We propose a host-agnostic technique employed inside the guest that exploits the two-level address translation in a virtualized environment to consolidate the scattered and skewed accesses to a set of guest physical address ranges.
-Consolidation transforms sparsely hot huge pages to densely hot huge pages in the host address space context.
-As a consequence, host-based tiering solutions can place densely hot huge pages in near memory, improving near memory utilization.

-Our evaluation of our technique on standalone real-world benchmarks with state-of-the-art host-based tiering shows 50--70\% reduction in near memory consumption at similar performance levels, while evaluation at scale improves performance by 10--13\% with similar memory TCO.
+We propose GPAC, a guest-side technique that exploits the two-level address translation to consolidate scattered and skewed hot base pages into a compact set of guest physical address ranges.
+This transforms many skewed hot huge pages into a few densely hot huge pages at the host level, enabling existing host-based tiering solutions to use near memory effectively.
+GPAC is host-agnostic, requires no hardware or hypervisor modifications, and is compatible with any host-based tiering solution.
+Our evaluation with DRAM as near memory and CXL as far memory shows 50--70\% reduction in near memory consumption at similar performance levels with standalone real-world benchmarks and state-of-the-art host-based tiering.
+At scale, with multiple guests, GPAC improves performance by 4--11\% with similar memory TCO.